Zoloft & Weight Gain or Loss

 Complications

 Weight changes of 5 to 10 pounds are unlikely to cause serious health problems in most people.
-However, rapid weight gain or loss can result in an unhealthy body weight.
-According to NHS Choices, underweight people are more likely to suffer from reduced immunity, low energy levels and nutritional deficiencies.
-In addition, underweight women may have irregular menstrual cycles and reduced fertility.
-Overweight issues and obesity are endemic in the United States.
-The National Heart Lung and Blood Institute states that overweight people are at an increased risk for heart disease, type II diabetes, sleep apnea and several types of cancer.
+However, rapid weight gain or loss can have health implications.
+People with underweight are more likely to have reduced immunity, low energy levels and nutritional deficiencies, the British National Health Services cautions.
+People with underweight may have irregular menstrual cycles and reduced fertility.
+Issues with overweight and obesity are endemic in the United States.
+The National Heart Lung and Blood Institute states that people who have overweight are at an increased risk for heart disease, type II diabetes, sleep apnea and several types of cancer.

 Prevention/Solution

 The best way to prevent excessive weight gain or weight loss while taking Zoloft is to adhere to a healthy diet and exercise regularly.
 Fresh fruits and vegetables, whole grains, lean meat and low-fat dairy products are excellent choices for a healthy diet.
-Strength-training exercises may help build muscle mass in underweight patients, while regular aerobic exercise like running or cycling can help burn calories in those who are overweight.
+Strength-training exercises may help build muscle mass in patients with underweight, while regular aerobic exercise like running or cycling can help burn calories in those who have overweight.

 Considerations